OS366/Tastory/README.md

 ## 🚀 What is Tastory?

-Tastory is a specialized **food search engine** that understands what you're looking for, not just keyword matching.
-Built specifically for food and recipes, it delivers instant, relevant results whether you search for:

-- **Ingredients**: "chicken and broccoli"
-- **Dietary needs**: "gluten-free desserts"
-- **Time constraints**: "30 minute meals"
-- **Cuisine types**: "authentic Thai curry"
-- **Cooking methods**: "air fryer recipes"
-- **Occasions**: "romantic dinner for two"
+Tastory is a powerful recipe search engine that helps you find the perfect recipe from a vast collection of over 230,000 recipes.
+Built with modern technology and optimized for speed, Tastory delivers relevant results in under 2 seconds.

 ## ✨ Features